Lifestyle

 Why a Financial Advisor's Fee Structure Matters

-It’s important to not only understand the kinds of fees that financial advisors can charge, but also which fees your advisor will be charging you.
-This impacts how much you pay them and how frequently you pay them, and also lets you know if they are acting with fiduciary responsibility or not.
-If not, you have a right to ask about their compensation/bonus sources.
+It’s crucial to understand the kinds of fees that financial advisors can charge and which fees your advisor will be charging you.
+This impacts how much you pay them and how frequently you pay them, and it also lets you know if they are acting with fiduciary responsibility or not.
+If not, you can ask about their compensation/bonus sources.

-Ask your advisor to give you a detailed explanation of what investments they are making and why; any answers that are vague or elusive should be a red flag.
-In addition, advisors that suggest their services are free are also cause for concern.
+Ask your advisor to give you a detailed explanation of what investments they are making and why; any vague or elusive answers should be a red flag.
+Advisors who suggest their services are free are also cause for concern.

 Ultimately, when it comes to your finances, you should select an advisor who you can trust.